eric-lgonz/Enterprise-Network-Expansion/README.md

 <h2>Device Setup</h2>

-Some of the devices need their power supply to be set up before connecting them, such as the multilayer switches and the IP phone
+Some of the devices need their power supply to be set up before connecting them, such as the multilayer switches and the IP phone.
 We can connect each multilayer switch to power by clicking on the device, and then dragging the AC power adapter to them:

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%202.png">
 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%203.png">